 DHVI Faculty Appointments

 The DHVI is pleased to announce the faculty appointments of Drs.
-Rory Henderson and Andrew Macintrye to Assistant Professor.
+Kevin O. Saunders and Kevin J. Wiehe to Associate Professor.

 Dr. Kevin O. Saunders graduated from Davidson College in 2005 with a Bachelor of Science in Biology.
 As an undergraduate student, he worked in the laboratory of Dr. Karen Hales identifying the genes that control infertility using Drosophila as a model system.
 Dr. Saunders completed his doctoral research on CD8+ T cell immunity against HIV-1 infection with Dr. Georgia Tomaras at the Duke Human Vaccine Institute (DHVI) and Center for AIDS Research in 2010.
 He subsequently joined the laboratory of Dr. Gary Nabel at the NIAID Vaccine Research Center (VRC) as a postdoctoral fellow.
 At the VRC, he examined the protective capacity of passive immunization of HIV-1 broadly neutralizing antibodies in preclinical studies.
 In 2014, Dr. Saunders returned to Duke and joined the faculty at the DHVI as a medical instructor.
 With the funding of his first R01 grant, Dr. Saunders was promoted to a non-tenure track assistant professor in Surgery in 2015, and successfully transitioned to a tenure-track appointment in 2018.
 Dr. Saunders is currently the DHVI Director of Research, Director of the Laboratory of Protein Expression, and the Faculty Chairperson of the DHVI Diversity and Inclusion committee.
 His research program includes a multitude of independent and collaborative projects focused on antibody responses to vaccination and viral infection and novel vaccine design.